-I created that episode because honestly I needed to remind myself that the only way to experience victory in life is to live on offense.
+I created that episode because honestly, I needed to remind myself that the only way to experience victory in life is to live on offense.
 Life is full of fights.
 The degree to how much happiness you’re going to experience correlates to how willing you are to follow God’s guidance and instructions in how to use the talents He’s given you so you can discover and execute the plans He has for your life.

 It doesn’t take a genius to see that we live in a very messed up world.
 There’s so much injustice and chaos happening in this world so it’s easy to fall into the trap of feeling worn out and defeated.
-Honestly, the past couple weeks have been somewhat stressful for me.
-I’ve got a couple situations that I’m currently dealing with that quite frankly are out of my control.
+Honestly, the past couple of weeks has been somewhat stressful for me.
+I’ve got a couple of situations that I’m currently dealing with that quite frankly are out of my control.
 I know that God is going to cause everything to work out in my favor.
-I can see what He’s doing and when it’s time for the pieces to fall into place, I feel like I have a good idea on where He’s going to put them, but it’s just going to take time.
+I can see what He’s doing and when it’s time for the pieces to fall into place, I feel like I have a good idea of where He’s going to put them, but it’s just going to take time.

 I’m accustomed to adversity.
 I use adversity as a stepping stone to help me get to the next level.